What is the best canned cat food for your cat?

 First thing is first: what makes cat food healthy, or ‘the best’?

 Refer to the healthy cat food brands chart for a simple explanation of the difference between a quality cat food brand and a poor cat food brand.
-What I like to do is go to the company’s website and see if they freely give away information about their product?
-If they are proud of their product and have nothing to hide, then all the information should, or would, be shown.

 Next, look at the top five ingredients listed.
 Are they good ingredients that you’d want your cats to eat?
 The top 5 isn’t the be all and end all of cat nutrition; however it is a good indicator of what the rest of the ingredients may look like.